Cwantic/Documentation/Python/Study.md

 ![Image](../Images/PythonStudy2.jpg)

-You can create scripts that are independant of the current study, you can **inject** data to the internal model, you can **extract** data from the internal model, or you can **extract** data from the solution.
+You can create scripts that are independent of the current study, you can **inject** data to the internal model, you can **extract** data from the internal model, or you can **extract** data from the solution.

 Let's see how to create this kind of script.